mikaelvesavuori/lensdx-docs-action/README.md

 ## Setup and usage

+### Inputs

 There are two optional inputs you can provide: `api-key` and `product-name`.

 The `api-key` will resort to a working alpha key, so avoid setting this while in alpha.

 The `product-name` is taken from the repository and does not need to be explicitly set.

+### Updating the service catalog

+The service catalog step requires you to have a `manifest.json` file on disk.
+Please see the [Catalogist documentation](https://github.com/mikaelvesavuori/catalogist#manifest) for more details.

+### Running the standards check

 For the standards check to run and results to be sent, the only thing you need to run this action is a `standardlint.json` configuration file in your root directory.
 Please see the [StandardLint documentation](https://github.com/mikaelvesavuori/standardlint#configuration) for more details.